ashoktut/educhains/README.md

 # EduChain Tracking & data auditing

-This repository contains an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
-The user story is similar to any commonly used supply chain process.
-A Seller can add items to the inventory system stored in the blockchain.
-A Buyer can purchase such items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+This repository contains an Ethereum DApp that demonstrates a Chain flow between a Student and Associated Entities related to the disbursement of funds to cover student expenses such as monthly allowance and book allowance, university fees, accommodation fees.

 The DApp User Interface when running should look like...